The Bank of the Philippine Islands (BPI) is warning the public about the rising number of cybercrime cases amid the COVID-19 global outbreak.

 “We see phishing emails that feature COVID-19 themes that have links to phishing sites.
 These scammers do take advantage of our dire situation and the emotions of people,” said BPI’s Enterprise Information Security Officer and Data Protection Officer, Jonathan John B. Paz.

 In a span of 10 days—from March 17 to 26—BPI already detected 24 COVID-themed phishing emails.
 “We have also seen 212 phishing websites in the same period and all these were taken down,” Paz added.

 BPI is therefore warning its clients to take the necessary precautions to protect them from becoming the latest victims of coronavirus-related cybercrimes.

-To protect one’s bank account in the time of COVID-19, BPI encourages its customers to use the Bank’s mobile and online security features to help keep their accounts safe.
-These include activation of one’s Mobile Key, enabling biometric login, linking a device to one’s account, using One-Time PIN (OTP), and setting up login notifications and email alerts, among others.
+To protect one’s bank account during COVID-19, BPI encourages its customers to use the Bank’s mobile and online security features to help keep their accounts safe.
+These include activating one’s Mobile Key, enabling biometric login, linking a device to one’s account, using One-Time PIN (OTP), and setting up login notifications and email alerts.

 For its part, BPI said that they have taken both technical and non-technical measures to combat COVID-themed social engineering attacks.